Birmingham, the home of metal, honors Ozzy Osbourne as hearse passes through

 “What’s amazing is there’s so many, such a wide variety of age groups, from little, little children, teenagers to people in their 60s, 70s, so it’s great to see that,” he said.

 Black Sabbath’s story began in Birmingham in 1968 when the four original members were looking to escape a life of factory work.
 Without doubt, the sound and fury of heavy metal had its roots in the city’s manufacturing heritage.
-Osbourne never forgot his working-class roots, and his Brummie accent remained.
+Osbourne never forgot his working-class roots.

 The band’s eponymous debut album in 1970 made the U.K. top 10 and paved the way for a string of hit albums, including 1971’s “Master of Reality” and “Vol. 4” a year later.
 It went on to become one of the most influential and successful metal bands of all time, selling more than 75 million albums worldwide.